tigerfarm/arduino/Altair101/Processor/README.md

     The current development machine can run Kill the Bit.

 The early development machine had only infrared remote control instead of toggle switches.
 I was also testing with a 1602 LCD.
+Including an LCD was shelved for the time because I'm using serial log messages while developing.

 <img width="360px"  src="../hardware/Altair101dev2.jpg"/>